 The finance industry is the worst sector in the UK with the biggest gender pay gap.

-Of the 41 finance organisations we looked at, the worst is HSBC Bank (and its subsidiaries) with a pay gap of 48.3%.
-The lowest is Unity Trust with a pay gap of just 5%.
-The average is 26%.
+Of the finance organisations we looked at, the worst is HSBC Bank (and its subsidiaries) with a pay gap of over 40%.
+The lowest are Unity Trust and Scottish Friendly with pay gaps below 5%.

 If the pay gap is 35%, this means that women on average earn 35% less than men across the organisation.